benmay100/slambot/README.md

-# Slambot (Four-Wheeled Robot)
+# Slambot

-A ROS2 robot package with a slam-enabled diff-drive robot which launches into Gazebo and RVIZ and has a lidar and camera, and can be teleoperated.
-This robot is a four-wheeled robot and is more stable than the two-wheeled version.
+A ROS2 package which includes...

+* A slam-enabled, Nav2 enabled, four-wheeled diff-drive robot.
+* The robot has a lidar, camera, and imu sensor.
+* Odometry is filtered via an ekf node and the robot_localization package.
+* The robot can be teleoperated.
+* The robot can be launched into a slam_toolbox environment for creating maps
+* The robot can also be launched into a ros_cartographer environment for creating maps (which works better!)
+* The robot can then be launched into a Nav2 environment and will navigate to destinations sucessfully via RVIZ.
+* The package is designed so that all functionalities can be used in a namespaced or non-namespaced environment depending on the user's desire.

+...Enjoy!

 ## Namespacing